sandybansalhere/javascript/functions-callbacks/README.md

 ## 🔄 Higher Order Functions

-Follows the same principle, we may not want to decide exactly what some of our functionality is until we run our function.
+Follows the same principle, we may not want to decide exactly what some of our functionality is until we run our function. **Higher Order Functions are those function which takes function as an argument or return a function**.

 - **[Higher Order Functions](./higher-order-functions.js)**

+Callbacks & Higher Order Functions simplify our code and keep it DRY, Callbacks are core aspect of async JavaScript, and are under-the-hood of promises, async/await.

-### Summary
+    Summary

     Functions in JavaScript are first class objects, They can be treated like any other JavaScript object

     1. Assigned to variables and properties of other objects.
     2. Passed as arguments into functions.
     3. Returned as values from functions.